 Where are you really from?

-This is a question you’re gonna get very often.
+I wrote a whole article about this.
+This is a question you’re gonna get asked very often.
 When you’re a black person coming from a Western country, for some reason, most of the time, people don’t believe you.
 “Where are you from?”
 “From France!”
 “No but where are you really from?”
 “Really?
 From Paris!”
 “No but hmmm… Where were you born?”
 “In Paris!”
 “And you grew up there!?”
 “Yeah!”
 It’s kinda crazy all those people thinking it’s not conceivable to have black people from France on this planet.
 And I’m not even talking about people coming from poor or developing countries.
 I also had this kind of exchange with other Westerners!!!
 Incredible!

 A guy in Azerbaijan told me “You’re lying!” after telling him I’m French!
 Just like the immigration officials, he wanted to test me out in French and realized he was wrong… There are also all the locals talking behind your back.
 They’re having conversations in front of you and you have no idea what they’re talking about but at some point you hear “…blablabla Kenya blabla Zimbabwe blabla Uganda…” You don’t need to be Einstein to understand they’re trying to guess where you’re coming from!
 Several times, I could hear locals calling me out in the street “Hey!
 Africa!”
 When I tell ’em I’m not African, they think I’m American.
 You should see their faces when I tell them I’m not American either! 😀 Completely perplexed!
 “Where are you from then???”
 During my travels, I met other black travelers who were going through the same things.